How to Sanitize RV Freshwater Tank & Lines (7 Easy Steps)

 Maintaining a clean RV fresh water tank is important for both the longevity of your RV’s systems and your own health and safety.
 Here are some tips:

 1. Regular Sanitization: Sanitize your freshwater tank at least once or twice a year as part of your regular maintenance routine.
 This helps to remove any build-up of bacteria, algae, and other microorganisms.
-If your RV has been in storage for a while or if you’ve been traveling in areas where the water quality might be questionable, you may want to disinfect it more often.
+If your RV has been in storage for a while or if you’ve been traveling in areas where the water quality might be questionable, you may want to disinfect the RV water tank and system more often.

 3. Use a Water Filter: Filtering the water that you put into your tank will help remove impurities and improve the taste of the water.